Introducing Conversation Analytics!

 3. Contact reason topics + CSAT don’t give a complete picture

-- Businesses want to understand not only the reasons for contact, but what actually happened during the interaction from the customer's perspective as a way to gauge quality and impac - we call this: Customer Outcomes.
+b) Businesses want to understand not only the reasons for contact, but what actually happened during the interaction from the customer's perspective as a way to gauge quality and impact: Customer Outcomes.

 They look to do this primarily for two reasons: